 Analyzing costs and overproduction helped the company achieve higher levels of productivity.
-Sales transactions, cashflow and invoice tracking data was also analyzed on a regular basis, giving stakeholders information they didn’t have previously to make better decisions.
+Sales transactions, cash flow, and invoice tracking data was also analyzed on a regular basis, giving stakeholders the information they didn’t have previously to make better decisions.
 Daily, monthly and annual reporting was simplified, and even automated, which significantly reduced the amount of manual work required to meet the state requirements and prepare for the inevitable audits.

-Tight margins, risk of inventory and cash theft, complicated tracking and reporting requirements, threat of lost revenue potential due to overproduction of products, excessive manual work with limited resources are all excellent cases for using data analytics.
+Tight margins, risk of inventory and cash theft, complicated tracking and reporting requirements, the threat of lost revenue potential due to overproduction of products, excessive manual work with limited resources are all excellent cases for using data analytics.

 Businesses that embrace data analytics technology to strengthen internal controls, comply with state reporting requirements and maintain profitability will gain a distinct competitive advantage over the thousands of emerging providers.